Tips for Writing the Perfect Design Brief

 These questions need to be explored to get you in the right direction when moving forward with the creative process.

-The final project you are creating will be for your customer, so you also need to make sure you know what they want.
+The final project you are creating will be for your customers, so you also need to make sure you know what they want.

 Define Your Customers